 2. MCP (Model Context Protocol)

-2. Practical Case: Connect to MCP Servers to Build a Deep Research Agent
+2. Practical Case: Connecting to an MCP Server to Build a Deep Research Agent

-4. Advanced Practice: Enhance the Deep Research Agent’s Expert Capabilities
+4. Advanced Practice: Enhancing the Deep Research Agent’s Expert Capabilities

 7. Week 5: Programming and Code Execution